Generate a list of samples that we want to analyse

 Running cleaning step and generating s4.cleaned.fastq

-Stopping a loop if something is wrong
+break: Stopping a loop if something is wrong

 Sometimes you want to stop the entire loop if something is wrong, rather than skipping a sample.
 This is useful when a missing or empty file indicates a problem in a previous step that needs to be resolved before continuing.

 The assembly process typically needs two inputs called the forward and reverse reads.
 While the details of what these files are is not important, this is a good usage case of using the OR keyword || to test whether forward or reverse file is missing.
-We also will now make use a new keyword called break that result in the script stopping if an issue occurs.
+We also will now make use a new keyword called break that result in the loop stopping if an issue occurs.

 # Only generate dummy files for s1 to simulate a partially completed pipeline